 These entrance fees are current as of 2022.

-Usually if you book an Ijen tour, the entrance fees are already included in the total price of the tour, so that’s something to double check.
+Usually if you book an Ijen tour, the entrance fees are already included in the total price of the tour, so that’s something to double check with your tour provider.

 Weather / Climate At Mt Ijen

 Even though this is Indonesia, Mount Ijen can be pretty chilly before sunrise since it’s well above sea level.

 Temperatures can drop below 7 Celsius (45 F), and it can get windy too since you’re on an exposed mountain.
 However, after sunrise it warms up a bit.

 It’s best to dress in layers, because when you’re hiking up the mountain you’ll warm up pretty quick and may even get hot.